metellusa/bumblebee/README.md

 # uo-repo-files-generator
-This service generates test and code files for a given swagger document
+Given a swagger, this service will generate shell code and test files according to a predefined standard.